-Individual or Office Roles/Responsibilities DEANS AND DIRECTORS • To ensure that pertinent supervisors, Chemical Hygiene Officers, Principal Investigators, and fume hood users are notified of their responsibilities as defined in this program.
-Colleges and Departments • To test all laminar hoods and biological cabinets annually for proper flow rates.
-LABORATORY • To ensure that all fume hood users perform the necessary "Maintenance SUPERVISORS/PRINCIPAL Checks" (guidelines are located in Section 3 of this program) on a routine basis.
-INVESTIGATORS • To ensure that no work or experiments are conducted in a malfunctioning fume hood. • To ensure that fume hoods and canopies meet requirements for ventilation for all experiments and/or work being performed. • Provide a copy of this program so that all fume hood users follow prudent work practices when operating fume hoods (prudent work practices are located in Section 3 of this program). • DO NOT alter any mechanical devices to hood that could change the flow.
+Individual or Office Roles/Responsibilities DEANS AND DIRECTORS To ensure that pertinent supervisors, Chemical Hygiene Officers, Principal Investigators, and fume hood users are notified of their responsibilities as defined in this program.
+Colleges and Departments To test all laminar hoods and biological cabinets annually for proper flow rates.
+Laminar and biological cabinets that are in need maintenance or repairs.
+LABORATORY To ensure that all fume hood users perform the necessary "Maintenance SUPERVISORS/PRINCIPAL Checks" (guidelines are located in Section 3 of this program) on a routine basis.
+INVESTIGATORS • To ensure that no work or experiments are conducted in a malfunctioning fume hood. • To ensure that fume hoods and canopies meet requirements for ventilation for all experiments and/or work being performed.
+Provide a copy of this program so that all fume hood users follow prudent work practices when operating fume hoods (prudent work practices are located in Section 3 of this program).
+DO NOT alter any mechanical devices to hood that could change the flow.
 For example, any instruments that exhaust large amounts of air could change the positive and negative air flow of the hood.
-If these types of equipment are required for your research, contact your Chemical Hygiene Officer (CHO) and together arrangements can be made to accommodate you. • DO NOT modify or attach other devices to duct work.
-FUME HOOD/CANOPY To regularly inspect the physical condition of the hood interior and the USERS mechanical services inside the hood and to report deficiencies and malfunctions to the appropriate authority. • To routinely test the air flow monitoring device (if present).
-To assure functional status, press the test button on the flow monitor that is affixed to the front of the fume hood. • To rigorously follow user guidelines located in Section 3. • DO NOT modify or attach other devices to duct work. • DO NOT alter any mechanical devices to hood that could change the flow.
+If these types of equipment are required for your research, contact your Chemical Hygiene Officer (CHO) and together arrangements can be made to accommodate you.
+FUNAT LIGOD (CANODY DO NOT modify or attach other devices to duct work.
+To record a the properties and the properties and the properties and the properties and the properties are at the properties.
+FUME HOOD/CANOPY USERS • To regularly inspect the physical condition of the hood interior and the mechanical services inside the hood and to report deficiencies and malfunctions to USERS the appropriate authority.
+To routinely test the air flow monitoring device (if present).
+To assure functional status, press the test button on the flow monitor that is affixed to the front of the fume hood.
+To rigorously follow user guidelines located in Section 3.
+DO NOT modify or attach other devices to duct work.
+DO NOT alter any mechanical devices to hood that could change the flow.
 For example, any instruments that exhaust large amounts of air could change the positive and negative air flow of the hood.
 If these types of equipment are required for your research, contact your CHO and together arrangements can be made to accommodate you.

-WVU FACILITIES • To routinely inspect and adequately maintain all exhaust systems (ducting, MANAGEMENT exhaust fans and exhaust stacks).
-(Engineering, Central • To respond when notified of a system malfunction.
-Shops, and Zones) • To provide appropriate service for malfunctioning fume hood cabinets (working chambers)e.g. repair malfunctioning sashes, etc. • To validate (test and re-calibrate) all fume hood (air flow) monitoring devices on a regular basis.
+WVU FACILITIES To routinely inspect and adequately maintain all exhaust systems (ducting, , , , , , , , , , , , , , , , , , , , , MANAGEMENT exhaust fans and exhaust stacks).
+(Engineering, Central To respond when notified of a system malfunction.
+Shops, and Zones) To provide appropriate service for malfunctioning fume hood cabinets (working chambers)e.g. repair malfunctioning sashes, etc. To validate (test and re-calibrate) all fume hood (air flow) monitoring devices on a regular basis.
 OFFICE OF • To test all chemical fume hoods/canopies/trunks annually for proper flow rates.
 ENVIRONMENTAL HEALTH Maintain documentation on chemical fume hoods located on all WVU main AND SAFETY campuses and divisional campuses.
 To review and update this program on a regular basis.
-To audit the implementation of this program. • To ensure that new installations conform to specifications listed in the FM Design and Construction Standard. • To be present for testing and balancing of newly installed equipment.
+To audit the implementation of this program.
+To ensure that new installations conform to specifications listed in the FM Design and Construction Standard.
+To be present for testing and balancing of newly installed equipment.
 Work with Facilities Management and outside contractors to maintain ventilation systems.